Skip to content

 • This can be provided via a JSON or YAML config file at the location provided by the PYDATALAB_CONFIG_FILE environment variable, or as environment variables themselves, prefixed with PYDATALAB_.
 The available configuration variables and their default values are listed below.

-2. Additional server configuration provided as environment variables, such as secrets like the Flask server's SECRET_KEY, API keys for external services (e.g., SMTP MAIL_PASSWORD) and OAuth client credentials (for logging in via GitHub or ORCID).
+2. Additional server configuration provided as environment variables, such as secrets like the Flask server's SECRET_KEY, API keys for external services (e.g., SMTP MAIL_PASSWORD) and OAuth client credentials (for logging in via GitHub, ORCID, etc.).
 These can be provided as either:

 • environment variables with the appropriate FLASK_ or PYDATALAB_ prefix (for options that are also in the config model from option 1.)